Unconventional Growth Kinetics and Fractal Interfaces of Colloidal Phase Separation in Active Liquids: Discussion and Conclusions

 Our study uncovers several novel effects of activity on the phase ordering of colloids.
 The correlation functions of the scalar order parameter exhibit dynamic scaling, with the characteristic length scale exhibiting a slower growth following $L(t) \sim t^{1/4}$ scaling.
-While such deviations from classical thermal behaviour have been reported in several numerical studies \cite{Puri21, Cate14, Rao16}, experimental investigations involving active colloids and colloid–bacteria mixtures have generally observed Ostwald ripening with $t^{1/3}$ growth \cite{Granick21, Douchot19, Auradou23}.
-To elucidate the anomalous coarsening behaviour observed in our system, we extended the standard Model B framework for conserved order parameters by introducing spatio-temporally correlated (coloured) noise.
-The correlation length and timescale of this noise are tuned to reflect the properties of the active medium.
+While such deviations from classical thermal behavior have been reported in several numerical studies \cite{Puri21, Cate14, Rao16}, experimental investigations involving active colloids and colloid–bacteria mixtures have generally observed Ostwald ripening with $t^{1/3}$ growth \cite{Granick21, Douchot19, Auradou23}.
+To elucidate the anomalous coarsening behavior observed in our system, we extended the standard Model B framework for conserved order parameters by introducing spatio-temporally correlated (colored) noise.
+The correlation length and time scale of this noise are tuned to reflect the properties of the active medium.
 The resulting growth kinetics, with $L(t) \sim t^{1/4}$, are in excellent agreement with our experimental observations and exhibit a marked departure from the classical Lifshitz–Slyozov (LS) law.
 Moreover, the correlation functions display a cusp singularity, indicative of rough interfaces separating colloid-rich and colloid-poor domains.
-This is further supported by the structure factor, which reveals non-Porod behaviour in both experiments and theory.
-A direct estimate of the fractal dimension confirms the irregular and diffuse character of the interfaces.
+This is further supported by the structure factor, which reveals non-Porod behavior in both experiments and theory.
+A direct estimate of the fractal dimension confirms the irregular and diffuse character of the interfaces. \\

+{The presence of fractal interfaces and the deviation of domain growth from the standard LSW law arise from the active nature of the background bath, which breaks time-reversal symmetry and renders the system intrinsically far from equilibrium.
+The steady state remains dynamically evolving, with continuous coalescence and breakup of dense colloidal clusters, accompanied by persistent interfacial restructuring (see SM3 and SM5)}.
 Further, our simulations reveal that the initial growth of the domains is arrested on longer timescales, leading to fluctuation dominated microphase separation.
-Together, these findings demonstrate that activity fundamentally modifies the coarsening dynamics, giving rise to a new class of phase-ordering behaviour in colloids suspended in active fluids.
-Our study lays foundation for the study of many other interesting phenomena including melting of passive colloidal crystals and glass transition in active baths.\\
+Together, these findings demonstrate that activity fundamentally modifies the coarsening dynamics, giving rise to a new class of phase-ordering behavior in colloids suspended in active fluids. \\